diego290/qikserve-challenge/README.md

   npm install
 ```

+### Attention: All commands below must be run separately, never simultaneously

 - I created a mock with stubby due to the too many requests issue with the provided API.
 - With locally mock.